-Communication major Catherine Twing quickly found her place at Castleton, which lined her up for endless career opportunities.
+Communication alumni Catherine Twing quickly found her place at Castleton, which lined her up for endless career opportunities.

 “I have had the opportunity to meet so many amazing people, both students and professionals, attend conferences, and get hands-on experience in my field,” she said.

-Twing joined the Castleton community as a first-year Social Work major, but shortly after found her passion for writing was what spoke to her most.
-Now fully dedicated to the field of Communication with a minor in Sociology, the University junior could not be happier.
+Twing joined the Castleton community as a first-year Social Work major, but shortly after found that her passion for writing was what spoke to her most.
+Now fully dedicated to the field of Communication with a minor in Sociology, she says she could not be happier.

-In order make the most out of her writing experience Twing joined the Spartan newspaper as a reporter, and now co-editor, as well as gained valuable expertise as a free-lance writer for the Rutland Herald.
+In order make the most out of her writing experience Twing joined the Spartan newspaper as a reporter, then later co-editor, as well as gained valuable expertise as a free-lance writer for the Rutland Herald.

 “To me, these experiences might be more valuable than the classroom learning because you get to put your learning into action,” she said.

 In the future Twing would like to take all of her experience at Castleton and become a reporter for a regional newspaper.
 She said she would have no fear when taking on her first assignment after graduation because of the exposure she has received to many different topics in journalism.